 Step 1: Add your dry ingredients to a bowl and whisk to blend.
 Add the cheese and dried seasonings.
 Whisk again.

 Step 2: Use a pastry blender to cut the cold butter into the dry ingredients.
-The mix should look like it has small pebbles in it.
+The mix should look like it has small pebbles.
+The cold butter is so important because, as the biscuits bake, the water in the cold butter chunks turns to steam, pushing apart the flour layers and creating the flaky layers.

 👀 Sandi Says: NOTE: If you don’t have a pastry blender, I recommend freezing your butter and using a large cheese grater to grate the butter into the dry ingredients.